THE BASICS

 If you do not know how to use a computer, or cannot afford one, you cannot bank.
 Unless you take a bus or a train and travel to the closest banking branch.
 A situation that is worsened by the phenomenon of transport poverty.

+A quite touchy subject is non-discrimination.
+Data from many countries shows that minorities are often poorer than the rest of the population.
 Some groups may be less likely to get a loan, like racial minorities, or women.
-Others may face some kind of discrimination when talking to a banker or a consultant, like the LGBTQAI+ community members have repeatedly reported.
+Others may face some kind of discrimination when talking to a banker or a consultant, like LGBTQAI+ community members have repeatedly reported.